StefanoAnzolut/business-guide/source/account/deletionperiod.rst

 ..
 NOTE::
    This feature is only available to Skribble Enterprise customers.

 Skribble Business admins can set a document deletion period for all documents regardless of their status.
-After a set period of time, the affected documents will be automatically deleted from Skribble.
+After a set time, the affected documents will be automatically deleted from Skribble.

-**Note: Did you become an Enterprise customers before 17 February 2021?
+**Did you become Enterprise customers before 17 February 2021?
 The deletion period only applies to documents that have been signed by all parties or declined by at least one person.**

 To set a document deletion period: